 David Sandalow is the Inaugural Fellow at the Center on Global Energy Policy and co-Director of the Energy and Environment Concentration at the School of International and Public Affairs at Columbia University.
 He founded and directs the Center’s U.S.-China Program.
 During October and November 2018, he was a Distinguished Visiting Professor in the Schwarzman Scholars Program at Tsinghua University.

-Prior to joining Columbia, Mr. Sandalow served in senior positions at the U.S. Department of Energy, including Under Secretary of Energy (acting) and Assistant Secretary for Policy & International Affairs.
-Prior to serving at DOE, Mr. Sandalow was a Senior Fellow at the Brookings Institution, as well as Energy & Climate Change Working Group Chair at the Clinton Global Initiative.
+Mr. Sandalow has served in senior positions at the White House, State Department and U.S. Department of Energy.
+He came to Columbia from the U.S. Department of Energy, where he served as Under Secretary of Energy (acting) and Assistant Secretary for Policy & International Affairs.
+Prior to serving at DOE, Mr. Sandalow was a Senior Fellow at the Brookings Institution.
 He has served as Assistant Secretary of State for Oceans, Environment & Science and a Senior Director on the National Security Council staff.

 Mr. Sandalow writes and speaks widely on energy and climate policy.
 Recent works include Guide to Chinese Climate Policy (July 2018), A Natural Gas Giant Awakens (June 2018, co-author), The Geopolitics of Renewable Energy (2017, co-author), Financing Solar and Wind Power: Lessons from Oil and Gas (2017, co-author), CO2 Utilization Roadmap 2.0 (2017, project chair) and The History and Future of the Clean Energy Ministerial (2016).
 Other works include Plug-In Electric Vehicles: What Role for Washington?
 (2009) (editor), U.S.-China Cooperation on Climate Change (2009) (co-author) and Freedom from Oil (2008).